Skip to main content

 Diverse Alpine Ecosystems and Wildlife

-Spanning from 600 to 4,000 metres in elevation, Yosemite encompasses extraordinary biodiversity across multiple distinct life zones, from foothill chaparral and oak woodlands to pristine alpine meadows and ancient coniferous forests.
-The park supports over 400 animal species, including approximately 300-500 American black bears, elusive mountain lions, and the remarkable conservation success story of Sierra Nevada bighorn sheep—an endangered subspecies whose population has faced recent challenges, declining from a peak of 600 in 2015 to approximately 350 individuals currently, highlighting ongoing conservation needs.
-This diverse ecosystem demonstrates ongoing ecological processes in pristine mountain environments, offering visitors opportunities to witness successful species recovery efforts and understand complex mountain ecosystem relationships that have evolved over millions of years.
+Spanning from 600 to 4,000 meters in elevation, Yosemite encompasses extraordinary biodiversity across multiple distinct life zones, from foothill chaparral to pristine alpine meadows.
+The park supports over 400 animal species, including approximately 300-500 American black bears, elusive mountain lions, and Sierra Nevada bighorn sheep--an endangered subspecies declining from 600 in 2015 to approximately 350 individuals currently, highlighting conservation needs.
+This diverse ecosystem demonstrates ongoing ecological processes in pristine mountain environments, offering visitors opportunities to witness species recovery efforts and understand complex ecosystem relationships evolved over millions of years.
+Pro tip: Visit Tuolumne Meadows at dawn (6-7am) or dusk (7-8pm summer) for the best wildlife viewing--mule deer and black bears frequent the meadows during cooler hours, and you'll avoid midday crowds while enjoying optimal lighting for photography.

 Historical Context